 DO SALES PAY YOU?

 The connection between sales and profit is obvious.
-Without sales generating revenue the business has no cash flow whatsoever, making it impossible to make profit.
+Without sales-generating revenue the business has no cash flow whatsoever, making it impossible to make a profit.
 Perhaps this is why business owners are obsessed with making sales.
 It certainly is essential in business, and it is the sexy ‘feel-good’ part of trading every day.
 But sales alone do not a profitable business make.

 DO YOUR STAFF PAY YOU?